raymond-1227/raymond-1227.github.io/index.md

 ### Skeppy Language

 Umm...
-You have been a part of a fan with Skeppy, but no idea what he is say about?
+Maybe you have been a part of a fan with Skeppy, but no idea what he is say about?
 LOL!

 **IDOT** = **Idiot**

+**f** = (LOL NO IDEA XDD)